 • labored breathing

 If you have any questions or concerns directly related to the surgery during the recovery period, please call this office during business hours (7:30am – 5:-00pm Monday-Thursday, 9am-5pm Friday) at (313) 451-8200 and a staff member will advise you on the best course of action.
 Please leave a message if we do not answer, and we will call you back as quickly as possible.
 If it is an emergency situation outside of normal business hours, please follow the instructions in “Medical Emergencies” below.
+Please note that we do not have a doctor here on Fridays, and we are not here at all over the weekend or on holidays.

 If our veterinarian is available, The PAWS Clinic will treat at minimal cost any post-op complications resulting directly from the surgery if the above post-operative instructions are followed in full.
 Your regular veterinarian must address diseases, illnesses or injuries that are not a direct result of surgery.
 Please call for an appointment as soon as you see cause for concern.
 We cannot be held responsible for complications resulting from failure to follow post-op instructions, for pre-existing conditions, age or health-related issues brought on by the surgery, or for contagious diseases for which the animal was not previously properly vaccinated.